ropyro/ropyro/README.md

 - Backend-style systems and game logic
 - Experimental projects for learning and iteration

-Web and full-stack projects coming soon.
+CHIP-8 Emulator Project in Rust coming soon...